Deployment

 - ☑ Database backups — Automated daily backups with point-in-time recovery

-- ☑ Alerting — Alerts for high error rates, queue depth, and DLQ growth
+- ☑ Alerting — Alerts for high error rates, queue depth, DLQ growth

 - ☑ Log aggregation — Centralized logging (Loki, CloudWatch, Datadog)